YaMiG1/testProject/README.md

 The updated ExtractionServiceTests.cs (full file)
 If you change test DB provider for these tests, output the helper changes too.
 Do not change production code unless absolutely necessary.

+### Recommendations

+Keep prompts small and focused (one feature at a time).

+Always request paths + full code output to avoid partial snippets.
+After each AI-generated step:
+run build/tests immediately,fix issues while context is fresh, and commit frequently with meaningful messages.